 Each IPD Reporter will be assigned to at least one "beat."
-These could include each simulation (e.g., Security Council, ICJ,
+These could include each simulation (e.g., Security Council, ICJ, Third

-Third Committee, etc.), or each bloc (e.g. Latin American Bloc).
-Additionally, Reporters will be assigned to cover press conferences and other Conference events, such as interviews with guest speakers and Editorial Board meetings.
-All IPD Representatives will be responsible for the submission of articles covering their assigned stories for each issue of the AMUN Daily Chronicle, published each day during the Conference.
-Representatives should be prepared to type their own articles (computer training will be provided, if needed) and to assist with the production and dissemination of the paper.
-The IPD Procedures and Style Manual will be provided to all registered IPD Reporters prior to the conference to further assist in their preparations.
+Committee), or each bloc (e.g. Latin American Bloc).
+Additionally, Reporters will be assigned to cover press Conferences and other Conference events, such as interviews with guest speakers and Editorial Board meetings.
+All IPD Reporters will be responsible for the submission of articles covering their assigned stories for each issue of the AMUN Daily Chronicle, published each day during the Conference.
+Representatives should be prepared to type their own articles and to assist with the production and dissemination of the paper.
+The IPD Procedures and Style Manual will be provided to all registered IPD Reporters prior to the Conference to further assist in their preparations.